amiv-eth/service-update-helper/README.md

 [Portainer](portainer.readthedocs.io) is a useful tool to manage docker swarm clusters, but the API to update services requires quite a lot of steps.

-This script handles everything needed to trigget a forced update of a service, (which also causes nodes to pull new images, e.g. newer 'latest' images) and can be configured with environment variables:
+This script handles everything needed to trigger a forced update of a service (which also causes nodes to pull new images, e.g. newer 'latest' images), and can be configured with environment variables:

 - `CI_DEPLOY_URL`: The URL of the